Martinsbl/ble-workshop/tutorial/Part_1.md

     - Or download the repository as a .zip file and extract it to this folder.
         ![Download and Extract](./images/download_zip.png)

     This repository contains a slightly modified version of the [BLE Template Application](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.0.0/ble_sdk_app_template.html?cp=4_0_0_4_1_2_23).
-The example initiates the Softdevice and starts advertising, but there are no BLE services or characteristics added.
+The example initiates the SoftDevice  and starts advertising, but there are no BLE services or characteristics added.
 The difference from the original example is just a few project settings and tweaks.
 I hope this will allow us to spend more time on the fun stuff and less time on "backend" settings.

 1. Open up the SES project file.
 You should now find it in this path (**Correct file path is important!**): _"..\your_sdk_15_folder\examples\ble_peripheral\ble-workshop-master\pca10056\s140\ses\ble_app_template_pca10056_s140.emProject"_
     * pca10056 signifies that the example uses the PCA10056 development kit, also known as nRF52840 DK.
-    * S140 signifies that the example uses Softdevice S140
+    * S140 signifies that the example uses SoftDevice  S140

 1. To build your project, click 'Build->Build "_name of project_"' (or click F7 on windows).

     ![Build project](./images/build.png)

-1. When the build finishes, notice how SES shows you how much Flash and RAM is being used by your application (the output window says we are using 192 KB of flash, but note that this includes the S140 Softdevice which is 152 kB alone).
+1. When the build finishes, notice how SES shows you how much Flash and RAM is being used by your application (the output window says we are using 192 KB of flash, but note that this includes the S140 SoftDevice which is 152 kB alone).

     ![Initial build](./images/initial_build.png)

 ## Test the example code
 1. Now let us test the example code.
 Click 'Target->Download "_name of project_"'.
-This will program both the Softdevice and the application code to your nRF52840 DK.
+This will program both the SoftDevice  and the application code to your nRF52840 DK.

     ![Program target](./images/download_application.png)

 1. You should now see that LED1 on the nRF52840 DK is blinking periodically.
-This indicates that the application is running and the device is advertising.
+This indicates that the application is running, and that the device is advertising.

 1. Open up [nRF Connect for Mobile](https://www.nordicsemi.com/eng/Products/Nordic-mobile-Apps/nRF-Connect-for-Mobile) and start scanning.
 Your device should show up in the device list: